Legal Interpreters on the Stand: Tips for a Smooth Trial

 [ Photo by: bloomsberries, on Flickr, via CC License ]

-Affordable Language Services is the leading business translation and medical interpreter service provider
+Affordable Language Services is a leading business translation and medical interpreter service provider

 in the U.S.